 It’s quite funny when you think about it.
 Both Pampers and Luvs are actually made by the same company – Proctor and Gamble.

 Luvs were originally a more premium brand, with better materials and features.
 But P&Gs new CEO decided to change all that a few years ago.
+This is why we are comparing Luvs vs Pampers diapers right now!

 But you might also want to know what the main differences are between them, and whether it’s worth spending the extra cash on Pampers.